VolodymyrOveichyk/Test-icarus-verilog/Readme.md

 # Test icarus verilog
 It is example for testing icarus verilog.
-All this file you can get after compilation and start simulation.
+All this files you can get after compilation and start simulation.

 On start you have only mux5in1.v and mux5in1_tb.v